meghanaavadhanam/Kubernetes/README.md

-# Kubernetes Deployment Project
+# Kubernetes Projects

 ## Meghana Avadhanam

 ### Overview

+In this repo, I'm publishing 3 separate, local-level projects using Kubernetes.

+Project 1 - Deploying a "Deployment" on Kubernetes for an Nginx app and performing a rolling update on it to test the feature.
+Project 2 - Deploying a FASTAPI app written in Python to a Pod, building its image on Docker, forwarding its port to 8080:80 and deploying a Kubernetes Pod into a local cluster on minikube.
+Project 3 - Deploying a To-do list app with a preexisting Docker Image and forwarding its port from 3000 to 80, deploying a pod on to minikube.

+#### Project 1 : Nginx - Docker - Kubernetes
-In this mini project, the aim is to deploy an nginx deployment and pod on Kubernetes, using Kubernetes manifest on Minikube.
+I deploy an nginx deployment and pod on Kubernetes, using a yaml manifest file on Minikube.
 Nginx is a lightweight open-source web server that is widely used for sample pods, deployments, and ingresses.
 It serves as a reverse proxy and load balancer, making it very useful for Kubernetes applications.

 ### Prerequisites